simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 The new Multi-Instance feature released with DSE 5.0 allows for the simple deployment of multiple DSE instances on a single machine.

-This helps customer ensure that large hardware resources are effectively utilized for database applications, and making more efficient use of hardware can help reduce overall project cost.
+This helps customer ensure that large hardware resources are effectively utilized for database applications, and making more efficient use of hardware can help reduce overall project costs.

 DataStax Multi-Instance documentation can be found here: https://docs.datastax.com/en/latest-dse/datastax_enterprise/multiInstance/configMultiInstance.html